 Are you thinking about buying a boat?
-Great news... as boaters ourselves, we highly recommend it!
-We've got lots of great reviews of new boats, as well as listings of new and used boats of all types.
+Great news—as boaters ourselves, we highly recommend it.
+We've got lots of great reviews of new boats on boats.com, as well as listings of new and used boats of all types.
 But first, let's go through the process of buying a boat, which should start well before you stand looking at a boat with your checkbook in hand.

 The first question to ask yourself is: What kind of boating would I like to do?
 If you haven't done so already, consider where and how you will use the boat that you buy.

 Boats are specialized, so what you buy should be largely determined by how you will enjoy the water.
 Take the time to do your research.
 Just as you wouldn't buy an off-road vehicle to commute on a highway, it's important to find the right boat to fit your activities, tastes, and the needs of your crew.

 Ask yourself these questions and answer them honestly before signing that purchase contract.
 Do you want something you can put on a trailer and haul from waterway to waterway?
 Is entertaining guests with cocktails at sundown the primary motivation for your purchase?
 Will you do a lot of overnighting?
 Do your kids have plans to water-ski and wakeboard?
 Each of these is a valid reason to buy a boat, and each will lead you to a different boat.

 For more help finding those answers, read What Type of Boat is Right for You?
 Top 10 Choices for Boaters.

 Even once you decide on a type, there are more choices to make because each boat type will require different amounts of time and money to enjoy properly.
 For example, a trailerable boat can save you money on dockage and winter storage, but each time you want to use it you will have to take it to a launch ramp and get it in the water.
 A boat stored in the water can make quick after-work getaways possible.

 Here are some additional resources to consider:

 - Bow Riders: 10 Key Considerations Before You Buy